tassiLuca/catch-bouncing-ball/README.md

 [![Forks][forks-shield]][forks-url]
 [![Stargazers][stars-shield]][stars-url]

-This is the first assignment for the Embedded System and IoT course for the Computer Science and Engineering @ UniBO.
+This is the first assignment for the Embedded System and IoT course of the Computer Science and Engineering Bachelor Degree @ UniBO.

 ## Project overview
 The game board is based on 4 green leds L1, L2, L3, L4 and red led LS, four tactile buttons T1, T2, T3, T4 and a potentiometer Pot.